Opinion | Why Democrats are divided on who gets stimulus checks

 If all you wanted was relief, the checks would seem like overkill.
 Many people who will get them are struggling and they’ll be a great help, but the checks will also go to people whose income hasn’t been affected by the pandemic and are doing okay.

 On the other hand, if all you wanted was stimulus, you’d say that doesn’t matter; the point is just to get the money flowing.
-And you’d say that while it’s more important to give money to those with lower incomes — since they’re more likely to spend it quickly on immediate needs, which multiplies its effects as it circulates through the economy, rather than saving it — it isn’t a bad thing to give it to some upper-middle class people too, since they’ll spend at least some of it, and every bit helps.
+And you’d say that while it’s more important to give money to those with lower incomes — since they’re more likely to spend it quickly on immediate needs, which multiplies its effects as it circulates through the economy, rather than saving it — it isn’t a bad thing to give it to some upper-middle-class people too, since they’ll spend at least some of it, and every bit helps.

 The truth is that we want both: to help those who have been hurt the most, and to goose the economy.
 We have other means of doing the former, especially enhanced unemployment benefits, but there are also people who haven’t become unemployed but could still really use the help.